Murphy Town, Bengaluru

-Knoxpet
+Knoxpete

-In the early 1900s the suburb was known as Knoxpet, named after Lt.
+In the early 1900s the suburb was known as Knoxpete, named after Lt.
 Col. Stuart George Knox, who served as Resident of Mysore and Coorg between 1 November 1921 to 31 October 1922, and earlier as Resident of Baroda State.
-The suburb was settled since 1865 by Tamil workers such as tannery workers, leather workers, pottery workers, etc. The houses at Knoxpet had poor sanitation facilities and generally poorly built, and resembled a slum.
+The suburb was settled since 1865 by Tamil workers such as tannery workers, leather workers, pottery workers, etc. The houses at Knoxpete had poor sanitation facilities and generally poorly built, and resembled a slum.
 The Bangalore Plague of 1898, resulted in the government deciding to demolish, rebuild and re-settle the suburb.
 However actual process was started only in 1923.
 In 1937, the suburb was renamed as Murphy Town, after W H Murphy, MBE - Executive Engineer, Municipal Council, Bangalore Civil and Military Station.